Margaret Hutchinson Rousseau

-Margaret Hutchinson Rousseau (27 October 1910 – 12 January 2000) was an American chemical engineer who designed the first commercial penicillin production plant.
-She was the first female member of the American Institute of Chemical Engineers.
+Margaret Hutchinson Rousseau (27 October 1910 – 12 January 2000) was an American chemical engineer who contributed to the first commercial penicillin production plant.
+She was instrumental in the development of high-octane aviation fuel and was a pioneer in chemical production plant design, performing an impactful role as the fledgling chemical industry expanded rapidly during World War II.

-Life
+Hutchinson designed many types of chemical and petrochemical plants used across a variety of industries.
+Her specialization in the research and development of fractionation methods resulted in the development of groundbreaking processes and a “ripple tray” patent.

+Hutchinson was recognized with the American Institute of Chemical Engineers Founders Award and the Society of Women Engineers Achievement Award.

+Early life and education

 Hutchinson was born in 1910 in Houston, Texas, the daughter of a clothing store owner.
-She received her Bachelor of Science degree from Rice Institute in 1932 and her Doctor of Science degree in chemical engineering from MIT in 1937, the first woman to earn a doctorate in the subject in the USA.
+Her scientific interests began in chemistry class, “where my high school chemistry teacher was very inspirational to me.”
+“Later, I went on to Rice Institute where I finally realized it was the engineering phase of chemistry which had its appeal for me.”
+She received her Bachelor of Science degree from Rice Institute in 1932 and following graduate studies, her degree as a chemical engineer from Rice in 1933.
+Hutchinson went on to receive a Doctor of Science degree in chemical engineering from MIT in 1937.
 Her thesis topic was The effect of solute on the liquid film resistance in gas absorption.